saeung2532/tf2_bruiseduck/README.md

-# bruiseduck prepare data and train model with Tensorflow2
+# bruiseduck train model with Tensorflow2